John W. Hopkins: Trial, imprisonment and death

 Following his confession, Hopkins was charged with the two murders and the attempted murder of the Northville girl, but it was decided that he would be tried separately for each.
 Shortly after being indicted for these crimes, Hopkins revoked his confession, with his attorney claiming that he had been forced into by policemen who had sicked a dog onto him.
 These claims did not convince the jurors, who subsequently found him guilty of second-degree murder, felony murder and kidnapping, after consulting for 90 minutes.
 On November 25, 1980, Justice Mario M. Albanese sentenced Hopkins to a 25-year-to-life term for the three charges, all of which were to run consecutively.

 A few months into his serving his sentence at the Fishkill Correctional Facility, Hopkins was also charged with the kidnapping and murder of Carville, which he also denied committing.
 After less than a week, he was again found guilty, a decision met with joy by the victim's family members and with indifference from Hopkins himself.
 Like with the previous murder, Albanese gave the convict another 25-year-to-life sentence.
 In August 1981, he was yet again found guilty of the attempted murder at his third and final trial, receiving yet another 25-year-to-life sentence.

 Two years later, Hopkins unsuccessfully attempted to appeal his murder convictions, but they were rejected by an appellate court.
-He remained incarcerated at the Great Meadow Correctional Facility in Comstock, New York until June 3, 2000, when he committed suicide by slashing the back of his legs and wrists with a razor.
+He remained incarcerated at the Great Meadow Correctional Facility in Comstock, New York until March 11, 2000, when he killed himself by slashing the back of his legs and wrists with a razor.
 In 2011, following a cold case review, the Oneida County District Attorney, Scott McNamara, acknowledged in a press release that police in Utica have closed the case of Joanne Pecheone, naming Hopkins as her killer.
 While pointing out that DNA evidence was inconclusive, McNamara noted that the similar modus operandi, eyewitness testimonies and footprints were exact matches to Hopkins.
 Following his identification, there have been speculations that he could have had other victims, with one prominent theory being that he killed 17-year-old college student Katherine Kolodziej in Cobleskill in 1974, but so far, authorities have been unable to link him to this or any other crimes.